 Many people ask if they can use their phone to replace a watch, a compass, a notepad, and a flashlight.
 The answer is yes, but we STRONGLY RECOMMEND YOU DO NOT DO THIS.

 Your phone is a delicate piece of technology which relies on staying dry and charged.
 If it is damaged or dies you have lost many critical safety items.
+It needs a signal to be a useful emergency communications device, and it produces light which may be an issue during covert events.
 Redundancy is important when it comes to your security, so consider a quick Amazon order to pick up additional equipment.

 If you're attending an event with a tactical component, and are not renting any gear from us, you'll need your personal fighting equipment.
 Primarily this consists of an airsoft device and load-bearing equipment to carry magazines, radios, and other essentials.